skeru/Info-A/README.md

 # Info-A

-Exercise materiale written for students of the "Informatica A" course, Management Engineering, Politecnico di Milano, a.y.
+Exercise material written for students of the "Informatica A" course, Management Engineering, Politecnico di Milano, a.y.
 2015/16

 Course material is written in italian.